 Some great upper body exercises to maximize metabolic stress are listed below:

 - Cable fly

 - Machine chest press

 - Low cable row

 Another rule for a best upper body workout is ensuring proper amounts of Volume within a workout and within a week or month!

 Training volume is essentially the amount of work your muscles perform.
 Training volume can be quantified by multiplying your Sets X Reps X Weight = Total Volume.

-Recent research suggests that there is a dose response relationship between total volume load and muscle growth!
+Recent research suggests that there is a dose-response relationship between total volume load and muscle growth!
 In short, greater volume loads will result in increased upper body muscle growth and power.

 One group of researchers found that 10 sets per muscle group per week was optimal.
-However, these loads may vary person to person.
+However, these loads may vary from person to person.
 For example, greater volume loads have not been researched as extensively in a trained population.

 If you are currently doing more than 10 sets per week for each muscle, try adding 20% more sets/reps next month and see how you benefit (4).